 # convert to datetimesd_collisions.COLLISION_DATE = pd.to_datetime( sd_collisions.COLLISION_DATE, format="%Y%m%d")min_date = sd_collisions.COLLISION_DATE.min()sd_collisions["time_in_days"] = sd_collisions.COLLISION_DATE.apply(lambda x: x - min_date).dt.days

-11.2.1 Pedestrian Collisions
+9.2.1 Pedestrian Collisions

 Here we set delta to 2000 and tau to 30, meaning our space-time neighborhood is looking for clusters of events that occur within one month and two kilometers of one another.
+To test for space-time clustering, we then instantiate a new Knox class and pass the geodataframe, the column storing values for time, and the delta and tau thresholds.
+Note the delta parameter is specified in units of the geodataframe coordinate system (which here is in UTM, and thus measured in meters).

 In both the pedestrian and bicycle collision data the p-values (for both analytical and permutation-based inference) are significant, demonstrating evidence of space-time clustering in the collisions.
 That is, some times and places appear to be more dangerous than others.
 Using a local Knox statistic, we can start investigating where and when these places might be.

-11.3 Local Clustering
+9.3 Local Clustering

 As a local statistic, the resulting KnoxLocal class no longer has a single \(p\)-value, but a value for each observation.
 Since permutations is included as a default argument in the KnoxLocal class, p-values from both the analytical and simulation-based inference are available as attributes on the fitted class